-In the wake of the COVID-19 situation and the democratic lawmakers taking the lead, there have been specific significant changes in the real estate laws—a recent eviction law by democratic lawmakers preventing landlords from filing evicting tenants non-payment of rent.
+In the wake of the COVID-19 situation and the democratic lawmakers taking the lead, there have been specific significant changes in the real estate laws—a recent eviction law by democratic lawmakers preventing landlords from filing evicting tenants for non-payment of rent.

 Furthermore, it would also prohibit foreclosures for non-payment of the loan amount and thus enact automatic forbearance for borrowers.